 A congressionally-directed study to investigate evictions as a legal process and the scope of unmet legal needs involving eviction at the state and local level.

 The Legal Services Corporation (LSC) has launched a congressionally-directed study to investigate the unmet legal needs surrounding eviction in the United States.
 This research is particularly timely as the COVID-19 pandemic continues to disrupt the lives and financial security of people across the country.
 This study will focus on evictions as a legal process and identify the scope of unmet legal needs involving eviction at the State and local level.
 The study will employ a multi-site, comparative approach to explore how variations in evictions laws and legal services effect the prevalence of evictions at the local level.
 The collective findings from these initiatives and associated research briefs will shed light on the eviction crisis and will empower legal aid providers with the information required to better serve their clients.
-The project will conclude in December 2021 with a summary report and rollout.
+The project will conclude in March 2022 with a final report and rollout.

 Eviction Court Data Analysis